-Air-Conditioning Time; Air-Con was invented in 1939 in the USA
+Air-Conditioning Time: Air-Con was invented in 1939 in the USA

 The weather here in the UK has now started to get warmer, and it is generally the Air-Conditioning Time of the year that motorists turn their air conditioning on and find that it isn’t

-There is a risk of leaving your air-con until there is a problem, the problem may arise with the result in a bigger repair and a bigger bill.
-Either way, in between summers, you do still need to think about your air conditioning system, we recommend that you leave the air-con on all through the autumn and winter, this stops the gas pressure from falling.
+There is a risk of leaving your air-con until there is a problem.
+The problem may arise, resulting in a bigger repair and a bigger bill.
+Either way, in between summers, you do still need to think about your air conditioning system.
+We recommend that you leave the air-con on all through the autumn and winter; this stops the gas pressure from falling.

 Many motorists are under the impression that Air-Conditioning Time is just for hot weather.

-If your car is fitted with climate control it is often tempting on really hot days to turn the cold button as far down as it will go, but unless you are on a long journey, the chances are the system won’t be able to achieve the low temperature that you are looking for.
-Then when you exit the car, you feel like you’re stepping into a hot, steaming forest.
+If your car is fitted with climate control, it is often tempting on really hot days to turn the cold button as far down as it will go, but unless you are on a long journey, the chances are the system won’t be able to achieve the low temperature that you are looking for.
+Then, when you exit the car, you feel like you’re stepping into a hot, steaming forest.
 Not very comfortable at all.

-You will feel more comfortable in the car, and it won’t be such a shock when you get out of the car, (we have all been there, when we hire a car in say Spain and the inside of the car are nice and cool, then when we get out it’s like stepping into an oven), if you don’t have the inside temperature so cold then your body won’t get such a shock when you hit the heat.
+You will feel more comfortable in the car, and it won’t be such a shock when you get out of the car (we have all been there; when we hire a car in, say, Spain and the inside of the car is nice and cool, then when we get out it’s like stepping into an oven).
+If you don’t have the inside temperature so cold, then your body won’t get such a shock when you hit the heat.